Litquake: Notable author appearances

+Events

 Lit Crawl

 In 2004, Litquake launched its first “Lit Crawl,” a literary pub-crawl through the Mission District of San Francisco.
 Readings and performances were rolled out in three sequential phases over the course of the crawl.
 In 2005, the crawl closed the festival, a place in the schedule it has maintained ever since.
 By 2018 the Lit Crawl had expanded to over 100 venues, including bars, cafes, bookstores, theaters, galleries, clothing boutiques, furniture showrooms, parking lots, a laundromat and a bee-keeping store.

 The New York Times wrote about the crawl in "In San Francisco, Literature as Carnival" and again in 2013 in an article entitled "A Heady Cocktail of Books and Booze" about Lit Crawl in New York City's Lower East Side.

 Other crawls have been added over the years: Lit Crawl NYC debuted in 2008; Lit Crawl Austin in 2011 as a part of Texas Book Festival; Lit Crawl Brooklyn and Lit Crawl Seattle in 2012.
 Lit Crawl Iowa City and Lit Crawl Los Angeles 2013.
 Lit Crawl London, Lit Crawl Portland (Portland Book Festival), and Lit Crawl Boston (Boston Book Festival) was added in 2014.
 Since 2015, Lit Crawl NYC is a project of Litquake and PEN America, a global community of more than 4,400 writers, translators, and literary professionals dedicated to protecting free expression and promoting literary culture.

-Kidquake, Teenquake, and Elder Project

 Kidquake

 The annual Kidquake events bring over 800 K-5 students from 34 classes to the San Francisco Public Library for two days of assemblies and intimate workshops with acclaimed children’s authors, and hundreds of free books and giveaways.

 In 20202, Litquake released "virtual classroom visit" videos direct to teachers for use in the classroom.
 These pre-recorded videos featured authors' presentations paired with writing, illustration, and book-making prompts.
 Teaching materials were made available for download.